 Medication may be advised to help ease symptoms of heart failure if heart failure develops.
 For example:

-- Diuretics (water tablets) usually help if you are breathless.
+- 'Water' tablets (diuretics) usually help if you are breathless.
 They make the kidneys produce more urine.
 This gets rid of excess blood and fluid which may build up in the lungs or other parts of the body with heart failure.

 - Angiotensin-converting enzyme (ACE) inhibitors are medicines which help to reduce the amount of work the heart does and to ease symptoms of heart failure.

 Surgical treatment has greatly improved the outlook in most people with more severe regurgitation.
-Surgery to replace the valve has a very good success rate.
 The outlook is good if the valve is treated before the heart becomes badly damaged.

 Antibiotics to prevent endocarditis

-Antibiotics used to be offered to all people with heart valve disease before dental treatment and some surgical procedures to prevent the development of endocarditis.
-However, the National Institute for Health and Clinical Excellence (NICE) issued guidance in 2008 which advised that people at risk of endocarditis only need to take antibiotics if they actually have an infection at the time that dental or surgical procedures are undertaken.
+Antibiotics used to be offered to all people with heart valve disease before dental treatment and some surgical procedures to prevent the development of infection of the valve (endocarditis).
+However, the National Institute for Health and Care Excellence (NICE) issued guidance in 2008 which advised that people at risk of endocarditis only need to take antibiotics if they actually have an infection at the time that dental or surgical procedures are undertaken.